SCCapstone/WaitList/README.md

 This has each row show (Name, Phone number, USCID, Button selections, and current status).

 **Expand button**  - This is the button with a plus sign on the left side of each row.
-If this button is pressed the row will expand and show a hidden row within the table that will show (Current major, intended major, and any submitted comments).
+If this button is pressed the row will expand and show a hidden row within the table that will show (Reason for visit, Current major, Intended major, and any submitted comments).
 This can be pressed again to hide the row.

 ###### Button Selections